 Alexander Kolevzon, MD

-His research interests pertain to understanding the neurobiology of autism spectrum disorder and developing novel therapeutics.
+His research interests pertain to understanding the neurobiology of autism and developing novel therapeutics.
 Most recently, his group has focused on studying specific genetic forms of autism, including Fragile X syndrome and Phelan-McDermid syndrome, in order to better understand the clinical presentation and to explore possible targets for pharmacological intervention.

 Dr. Kolevzon leads the Experimental Therapeutics Program at the Seaver Autism Center, which conducts studies that range from small pilot trials to multi-centered pivotal FDA studies and are funded internally, through industry, and through the National Institutes of Health.
 Dr. Kolevzon also leads a national Rare Disease Clinical Research Consortium in Phelan-McDermid syndrome and is the Principal Investigator on the only clinical trial in the United States of a novel therapeutic for this rare disorder.
-He is a frequently invited speaker regionally, nationally, and internationally and has published numerous papers on autism spectrum disorder.